 A fuel cell is a device that converts chemical energy into electrical energy.
 It works like a battery, but is continually fed with a fuel – usually hydrogen.

-It is similar to a battery in the following way:
+A fuel cell is similar to a battery in the following way:

 A fuel cell is a like a battery in that it generates electricity by an electrochemical reaction.
 Every fuel cell has two electrodes, one positive and one negative, called, respectively, the anode and cathode like batteries.
 Both convert chemical potential into electrical energy by reactions that produce electricity at the electrodes.
 Every fuel cell, like a battery, has an electrolyte, which carries electrically charged particles from one electrode to the other, and a catalyst, which speeds the reactions at the electrodes5.